HttpsOlly/shu.ac.uk.masters-fundamentals-of-computing/planets/README.md

 - Do not make a Web-based solution.
 - Do not use a relational database.

+# Test Plan
+1. Assert that a Planet class can be instantiated
+    1. With zero moons
+    1. With one or more moons
+1. Assert that planets can be loaded from a file
+    1. Happy path where planets have any number of moons
+    1. Unhappy path using defensive programming loading a malformed file

 # To test
 ```
 python3 -m unittest discover -s tests